facelessuser/coloraide/docs/src/markdown/interpolation.md

 if one color's channel has a `NaN`, the other color's channel will be used as the result.
 If both colors have a `NaN` for the same channel, then `NaN` will be returned.

-!!! tip "NaN Handling in B-Spline Interpolation"
+/// tip | NaN Handling in B-Spline Interpolation
 `NaN` handling is a bit different for B-spline interpolation.
 Linear only evaluates colors at a given time, while B-spline uses a sliding window on four colors.
 Because the context is much wider and more complicated, `NaN` values will often get contexts from both side and create a new "control point" for the curve using linear interpolation.
 So the curve will use data from the defined points while ignoring the point that is undefined.
+///

 Notice that in this example, because white's saturation is zero, the hue is undefined.
 Because the hue is undefined, when the color is mixed with a second color (`#!color green`), the hue of the second color is used.